Growing fire shows potential for explosive Northwest season

-The flames near the city of The Dalles started Tuesday and expanded overnight to more than 45 square miles (117 kilometers), bringing back memories of a devastating wildfire last summer that chewed through a scenic area further west in the Columbia River Gorge.
+The flames near the city of The Dalles started Tuesday and expanded overnight to more than 45 square miles (117 kilometers), chewing through fields of wheat in farm country and bringing back memories of a devastating wildfire last summer that devastated a scenic area further west in the Columbia River Gorge.

 It comes as other states across the American West, including California and Colorado, have struggled with massive blazes that have torn through land gripped by drought.

-In Oregon, very low humidity, high temperatures and winds gusting up to 30 mph (48 kph) made the flames explosive in thin grasses, said Robin DeMario, a spokeswoman for the Northwest Interagency Coordination Center.
+In Oregon, very low humidity, high temperatures and winds gusting up to 30 mph (48 kph) made the flames explosive in thin grasses and wheat fields, said Robin DeMario, a spokeswoman for the Northwest Interagency Coordination Center.

+Firetrucks tried to spray water on the leading edges of the fire as it burned through acres of wheat, with everything behind the flames charred black.

 The Columbia River Gorge separating Oregon and Washington is still recovering from a wildfire last year that scorched 75 square miles (194 square kilometers), ravaged popular hiking trails and marred stunning vistas.